 Picking a Specialization

-If you have a particular area of interest in the field of optometry, you can undergo optional residencies in that area for further clinical training.
-When you are looking for how to become an optometrist specialist, among the most common options include geriatric optometry, ocular disease, and pediatric optometry.
-Others include sports vision, neuro-optometry, low vision therapy, and behavioral optometry, as well as education and research.
+If you have a particular area of interest in optometry, you can undergo optional residencies for further clinical training.
+When looking to become an optometrist specialist, the most common options are geriatric optometry, ocular disease, and pediatric optometry.
+Others include sports vision, neuro-optometry, low vision therapy, behavioral optometry, and education and research.

 Consider an internship in an exciting new landscape with International Medical Aid’s extensive programs.
 The experience you gather need not be in the areas you are used to.
 You can encounter other cultures while helping in developing areas of the world.
 You can rest assured of the program’s safety on your adventure while gaining invaluable expertise and experiences.